 Crunchy raw fruits and veggies like celery, apples, jicama, and carrots help clean your teeth while you are chewing on them.
 They also stimulate your gums and are part of any good balanced diet.
 Other foods high in acid can technically help whiten your teeth, but they could also dissolve enamel or stain your teeth worse…creating an eventual problem that will require some replacements.

 What is better than being able to get rid of the stains on your teeth by eating food!
 Not much sacrifice involved.
+Plus, things like fruit and vegetables have so many more health benefits.
+Improving your dental health is just one.

 Increase your calcium intake.